This is where you can get up close and personal with our guest artists and makers, see their latest work and catch up with their news and updates.

 He says more than a thousand people join in from across the world, creating a lovely community feeling with a really supportive vibe.

-When you see Peter Hallam's work, not only is it instantly recognisable, but will probably stop you in your tracks and make you ask, "who are these colourful characters".
+When you see Peter Hallam's work it will probably stop you in your tracks and make you ask "who are these colourful characters".

 It's fair to say that they are all individuals, each with their own character and story.
 Peter admits they're often based on real people he's met throughout his life...but they can take on many forms before he's happy with the final piece.